 Dohoney advocated eliminating the property tax rollback promised as part of the deal to build two new sports stadiums in 1996.
 He said it would bring in about $9 million a year.
 However council has had little appetite to allow any increase in taxes as the city recovers from the Great Recession.
 Property taxes make up about 6 percent of the budget fund used to pay most of the city's operating expenses.

-The cuts proposed include eliminating support for Media Bridges, the Downtown and Neighborhood Gateways Program, Juvenile Firesetter Program and Arts Grants.
+The cuts proposed in the 2013 budget include eliminating support for public access company Media Bridges, the Downtown and Neighborhood Gateways Program, Juvenile Firesetter Program and Arts Grants.

 It would also eliminate the Cincinnati Police Department’s Mounted Patrol, which covers downtown on horseback.
 Dohoney said that would allow Cincinnati Police Chief James Craig to redeploy those nine officers elsewhere.
 Dohoney said Craig had asked for a new recruit class of 50, but Dohoney requested 30.
 He said the additional nine from the horse patrol would bring that closer to 40.